 For any business, finding the ideal balance between the cost of your own time and the cost of outsourcing can be tricky.
 For owners and operators of small and medium-sized businesses, the broad idea of outsourcing may, at first, make them wary.
 Undue costs, lack of direct oversight, and the ‘we can do it ourselves’ mentality are some of the most common reasons why business owners may be hesitant to rely on remote resources.
 This approach is understandable, but relying on remote assistance, when done thoughtfully, will make help you grow your business while retaining core employees.
-Embracing the freedom that remote services provide for businesses to focus on their business will ultimately allow them to save on the most precious asset there is, time.
+Embracing the freedom that remote services provide for companies to focus on their business will ultimately allow them to save on the most precious asset which is, time.

 Outsourcing is More Common than Many Think

 The term ‘outsourcing’ has gotten a bad rap.
-Too often it’s associated with the replacement of in-house jobs and a decline in quality of products and services.
+Too often it’s associated with the replacement of in-house jobs and a decline in the quality of products and services.
 The fact is, relying on a reputable third-party source to handle certain tasks and services most often results in lower cost of business and an increase in quality.
-Small and medium-sized businesses who allot invaluable hours of employee time toward trying to learn processes which do not fall under their area of expertise are bound to fail.
+Small and medium-sized businesses who allot precious hours of employee time toward trying to learn processes which do not fall under their area of expertise are bound to fail.
 Ultimately, identifying which services you should outsource remotely (your workforce’s weaknesses) and which should be handled in-house (your workforce’s strengths) is key to increasing productivity and growing your business efficiently.

 Outsourceable Tasks: The Big Picture

 Almost no business operates on its own.
 Outside contractors, remote or domestic, are commonplace among businesses small or large.
-Forbes takes note of this fact, adding that two broad categories of tasks lend themselves to being outsourced: 1) tasks that your business can’t do without, but which are not part of your strategic operations, such as shipping, and 2) commodity tasks such as cleaning, large-scale printing, and customer service call centers.
-These commodity tasks don’t warrant the hiring of full-time employees, and many businesses have already built their own strategy around providing these commodity tasks at cost.
+Forbes takes note of this fact, adding that two broad categories of tasks lend themselves to being outsourced: 1) tasks that your business can’t live without, but which are not part of your strategic operations, such as shipping, and 2) commodity tasks such as cleaning, large-scale printing, and customer service call centers.
+These commodity tasks don’t warrant the hiring of full-time employees, and many businesses have already built their strategy around providing these commodity tasks at cost.

 Frequently Outsourced Tasks and Services

 Regardless of the general field which a business falls under, certain daily business activities cross nearly every industry line.
 Take administrative tasks, for example.
-The skills needed to schedule business-related events, complete data entry, and type long documents are often delegated to a virtual assistant or remote service, cutting time-cost significantly.
-These tasks are somewhat repetitive, but that doesn’t mean that they aren’t time consuming and detail-oriented, which is why outsourcing is often cheaper and more effective than hiring in-house employees to handle them.
+Skills needed to schedule business-related events, complete data entry, and type long documents are often delegated to a virtual assistant or remote service, cutting time-cost significantly.
+These tasks are somewhat repetitive, but that doesn’t mean that they aren’t time-consuming and detail-oriented, which is why outsourcing is often cheaper and more effective than hiring in-house employees to handle them.
 These administrative tasks that could, but shouldn’t be handled in-house are not the only type of operation that businesses tend to outsource.

 Other tasks apply less universally to businesses, but where applicable are typically outsourced.
 Copywriting, social media marketing, and translation tend to be less universally in-demand, but can be outsourced to achieve higher quality and lower costs for businesses that need these services.
 The tech field continues to grow, but even the giants of industry in this field outsource certain operations.
-Apple, for example, designs its products and subsequently relies upon contractors to produce them at mass scale.
-This has precipitated a boom in competition among these contractors, illuminating how one business’s decision to delegate tasks to outside parties can stimulate the sector that specializes in a specific task.
-Startups and small-sized businesses in the tech sector should also consider that there are several services that should be left to the experts to provide, including but not limited to cloud hosting, cybersecurity, and infrastructure.
+Apple, for example, designs its products and subsequently relies upon contractors to produce them at a mass scale.
+It has precipitated a boom in competition among these contractors, illuminating how one business’s decision to delegate tasks to outside parties can stimulate the sector that specializes in a specific task.
+Startups and small-sized businesses in the tech sector should also consider that several services should be left to the experts to provide, including but not limited to cloud hosting, cybersecurity, and infrastructure.

 Value Your Time, Consider Outsourcing

 Remember, the primary benefit of finding business partners to handle these tasks is not saving money.
 It’s saving time, which as we commonly say, can’t be valued enough.
-Long-term goals for many businesses are to eventually handle as many operations in-house as possible.
-This goal is to be applauded, but owners must understand this kind of growth takes time, and that they must assess the realities of now to get to that growth goal.
+Long-term goals for many businesses are to handle as many operations in-house as possible eventually.
+This goal is to be applauded, but owners must understand this kind of growth takes time, and that they must assess the realities of how to get to that growth goal.
 Conduct cost-time analyses for operations you are considering outsourcing, then consult business associates and relevant parties to settle on a specific contractor or service.
 Whether it’s for a one-time project or an ongoing service, outsourcing is likely to save you time and money, with time being the more valuable of the two.